-2.2 Limitations of Related Works
+2.2.
+Limitations of Related Works

-After a thorough review of the related works, it's clear that each of the reviewed work suffers from one or more of the below listed five identified limitations.
+After a thorough review of the related works, it's clear that each of the reviewed works suffers from one or more of the below listed five identified limitations.
 The limitation can be classified into three categories: preprocessing stage (transformation, and feature selection), modeling stage, and dataset issues.

-- I. Preprocessing: Transformation (encoding, discretization/normalization), Feature selection - II.
-Modeling Stage: Issues with classifier choice and less use of multiple classifiers - III.
-Dataset Issues: Outdated datasets are used in most of the studies.
-No comparisons made.
+- 1) Preprocessing: Transformation (encoding, discretization/normalization), Feature selection - 2) Modeling Stage: Issues with classifier choice and fewer usage of multiple classifiers - 3) Dataset Issues: Outdated datasets are used in most of the studies.
+No comparisons were made.

-I. Data Encoding
+1. Data Encoding

-Most of the Machine learning algorithms cannot handle categorical features unless they are converted to numerical values.
+Most ML algorithms cannot handle categorical features unless they are converted to numerical values.
 The categorical features can be nominal (no particular order) or ordinal (ordered).
-Many algorithm's performances vary based on how categorical features are encoded.
-For example, the "Protocol_type" feature of the NSL-KDD is a nominal feature with three values (UDP, TCP, and ICMP), by converting this attribute to a single numeric attribute using ordinal encoding, one is implicitly introducing an ordering over the nominal values which is a bad representation of the data, because it does not make sense to say TCP should be in between UDP and ICMP, and this may be misinterpreted by the algorithm and can have an unwanted effect on the IDS model.
+The performance of many algorithms varies based on how categorical features are encoded.
+For example, the "Protocol\type" feature of the NSL-KDD is a nominal feature with three values (UDP, TCP, and ICMP), by converting this attribute to a single numeric attribute using ordinal encoding, one is implicitly introducing an ordering over the nominal values which is a bad representation of the data because it does not make sense to say TCP should be in between UDP and ICMP, and this may be misinterpreted by the algorithm and can have an unwanted effect on the IDS model.
 This mistake can be seen in some of the reviewed literature [14], [17], [18], [20].
 A better solution to this is to use binary encoding or yet better, one-hot (dummy) encoding, that map each category to a vector that contains 1 and 0 denoting the presence or absence of the features' value.

-II.
-Data Discretization and Normalization
+2. Data Discretization and Normalization

 While the discretization of numerical features is influential in data preprocessing [21], however, unlike normalization, it generally also leads to a loss of information [22].
-Normalization is an important data preprocessing step which can improve the accuracy and efficiency of especially classification algorithms [23] and have shown to improve the accuracy of IDS model built with large dataset [4], [5], although either or both can be applied; in the case of IDS where the data contains a wide range of traffic values, normalization is indispensable and discretization alone should not be used as there is less need for ranging the values, nonetheless, [15] chooses to use it at the cost of normalization.
-Furthermore, most of the reviewed studies give very little emphasis on the impact of normalization on the performance of the IDS models.
+Normalization is an important data preprocessing step that can improve the accuracy and efficiency of especially classification algorithms [23] and has been shown to improve the accuracy of IDS models built with large datasets [4], [5].
+Although either or both can be applied, in the case of IDS where the data contains a wide range of traffic values, normalization is indispensable, and discretization alone should not be used as there is less need for ranging the values.
+Even so, [15] chooses to use it at the expense of normalization.
+Furthermore, most of the reviewed studies give very little emphasis on the impact of normalization on the performance of IDS models.

-III.
-Feature selection
+3. Feature selection

-In recent years, due to the high dimensionality and size of IDS datasets, many researchers are using dimensionality reduction methods to reduce the dataset dimension and select optimal subset features to represents the entire dataset [24] thereby reducing computational time, resource utilization, as well as increase accuracy and performance of IDS models.
-There are three basic feature selection methods, only two of these methods were mainly applied in IDS modeling, and most of the reviewed literature used filters that ignore the effects of the selected feature subset on the performance of the IDS model [25].
-Contrary to wrappers which, though computationally expensive, produce better performance for the predefined classifier.
+In recent years, due to the high dimensionality and size of IDS datasets, many researchers are using dimensionality reduction methods to reduce dataset dimension and select optimal subset features to represent the entire dataset [24] thereby reducing computational time, resource utilization, as well as increase accuracy and performance of IDS models.
+There are three basic feature selection methods (explained in the next section of this work), only two of these methods were mainly applied in IDS modeling, and most of the reviewed literature used the filter method which generally ignores the effects of the selected feature subset on the performance of the IDS model [25].
+Contrary to the wrapper method which, though computationally expensive, produces better performance for the predefined classifier.
 Furthermore, some of the reviewed work [4], [11] hand-picked certain features without using any of the feature selection methods which may lead to removing influential features.

-IV.
-Modeling Stage
+4. Modeling Stage